 Abstract

-Understanding how genomic variation influences associated phenotypes in the brain remains a key challenge in neuroscience, one where the potential of functional genomic approaches has not yet been fully realized.
-To this end, the psychENCODE consortium developed a comprehensive, population-level resource that includes ~2,000 samples processed for healthy controls and neuropsychiatric disorders.
+Understanding how genomic variation influences brain phenotypes remains a key challenge in neuroscience, one where the potential of functional genomic approaches has not yet been fully realized.
+To this end, the psychENCODE consortium developed a comprehensive, population-level resource that includes thousands of samples processed for healthy controls and neuropsychiatric disorders.
 Available online, the resource comprises genotyping, RNA-seq, ChIP-seq, and single-cell data, in addition to analytic summaries of quantitative trait loci (>5,000,000 expression QTLs and >5,000 chromatin QTLs), brain-active enhancers, differentially expressed genes and transcripts, and novel non-coding RNAs.
 Leveraging and comparing this resource with other data, we show that the brain has distinct expression and epigenetic profiles as evident from spectral analysis and more non-coding transcription from most other tissues.
 Also, using single cell data, we deconvolved the tissue-level gene expression of this resource to find the populations of different cell types corresponding to particular phenotypes.
 Finally, we developed and built an integrative epigenome- and transcriptome-wide association model (eTWAS) to predict the brain phenotypes using high-dimensional functional genomics data with genotype-phenotype associations in this resource to highlight key brain genes and modules and relate the mechanisms on how variants in these affect gene expression.
 This model allows us to quantitatively impute missing transcriptional and epigenetic information for samples with genotypes only.
 This model also shows that the integrated data has significantly improved the prediction accuracy over individual genomic data types and relates these predictions to well characterized functions and pathways in the brain.

 Introduction

-The brain is the most complex organ in adult human.
+The brain is the most complex organ in adult human, playing a commander role for the human body. [[need more and Jim’s help to lead off]]

 A variety of genomic elements have been found to associate with brain phenotypes including mental diseases.
 For example, GWAS has identified XXX SNPs significantly associated with SCZ.
 Also, a number of genes have been reported to have specific activities for mental disease.
 For example, the differentially expressed genes were found for SCZ (n=xxx), BP (n=xxx), ASD (n=xxx).
 Therefore, recent studies like GTEx, ENCODE and Epigenomics Roadmap have generated large-scale RNA-seq and ChIP-seq data for brain tissues and cell lines, trying to systematically detect the brain specific genes, transcripts and regulatory elements.
 However, these studies only focused on the normal healthy brains, so their data is unable to find the specific genomic elements for additional phenotypes especially for mental health.
 The CommonMind Consortium and others have provided the gene expression and genotyping data for both healthy and disease brains such as SCZ for xxx samples [refs].
 Given that the complexity of brain samples of mental diseases, we need a variety of additional samples to gain more powers for discovering a complete set of genomic elements for mental diseases or other phenotypes.
 Moreover, the adult brain phenotypes are highly likely driven by interactions among various molecules, rather than individual molecules.
 Thus, effort is needed to model and analyze the molecular interactions that drive the brain phenotypes.